Hoomee90/anagram-checker/README.md

 ## Description

-Description
+The console program allows users to input a word, and then a list of words they think may be anagrams of the original input.
+It will then tell them which of those words are anagrams, or if they prefer, are partial anagrams.

 ## Setup/Installation Requirements

 1. Press the green <> Code button and select Download ZIP
 2. Unzip file
 3. Clone this repo.
-4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName".
+4. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "AnagramChecker".
 5. In the command line, run the command "dotnet run" to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
 6. Optionally, you can run "dotnet build" to compile this console app without running it.